 In some cases, especially if the amnesia happens toward the very end, the villain would never be able to remember his past, and this is often being considered to be a makeshift HeelFace Turn due to amnesiac people are often treated as harmless, innocent people.
 Often a cause of Relationship Reboot, as long as the villain in question stays amnesiac.

 There are several factors that can affect the outcome.
 If the villain in question is treated with kindness by the heroes, he may take The Power of Friendship into consideration, especially if he never felt love and friendship before.
-If he's treated badly by the heroes, either because they're not convinced that he's now on their side or by one person who repeatedly rejects his attempts to do good, he may decide that it's better off to stay evil, sometimes becoming what exactly they accused him for.
+If he's treated badly by the heroes, either because they're not convinced that he's now on their side or by one person who repeatedly rejects his attempts to do good, he may decide that it's better off to stay evil, sometimes becoming exactly what they accused him of.
 In some cases, the villain will stay evil out of loyalty to his own organization, refusing to betray the other villains who trusted him.
 Last but not least, whether the villain would realize his past deed was damaging.

 Sometimes, the heroes will hope that the said villain won't regain his past memories.
 They will actively try to stop him from remembering anything, feeding him Fake Memories, or even brainwashing him into becoming good.
-Taking one step further, they will even try to eliminate the villain before he can remember anything.
-If the heroes have different opinions on how to dispose the said villain, it may lead to a conflict or even a flat-out infight between them.
+Taking it one step further, they will even try to eliminate the villain before he can remember anything.
+If the heroes have different opinions on how to dispose of the said villain, it may lead to a conflict or even a flat-out infight between them.

 Compare Amnesiacs are Innocent, where amnesiac people, in general, are treated as innocent.
-Contrasts Amnesiac Hero, where the hero suffers from amnesia, and Criminal Amnesiac, where a hero suffering from amnesia is being convinced that they're supposed to be a villain.
+Contrast Amnesiac Hero, where the hero suffers from amnesia, and Criminal Amnesiac, where a hero suffering from amnesia is being convinced that they're supposed to be a villain.